 Joyce Schwensen takes pride in helping clients with legal matters involved in assisted reproduction.
 If you are interested in working with Joyce as your attorney through your assisted reproduction journey, call (206) 367-1065 or submit a request using the online contact form on this website.

-The Law Offices of Joyce S. Schwensen represents clients throughout Washington State, including in Seattle, Bellevue, Kirkland, Woodinville, Redmond, and all parts of King and Snohomish Counties.
+The Law Office of Joyce S. Schwensen represents clients throughout Washington State, including in Seattle, Bellevue, Kirkland, Woodinville, Redmond, and all parts of King and Snohomish Counties.